-We team up with athletes, yogis, coaches, teachers, and creators who use their passion for running to change our community.
-We will spotlight each Ambassador in the next upcoming weeks to discover who they are and how they motivate and inspire us in everything we do.
-Meet the doers and risk-takers who sweat, compete and create at the highest level.
+We love our Ambassadors!
+We searched out and team up with athletes, yogis, coaches, teachers, and creators who use their passion for running to change our local community.
+Meet the doers and runners who sweat, compete and create.

 Lillian – @circus.runner